soumukhe/ai_ml/YouTube_Scraping/agentQL_Playwright/README.md

 A Python script that uses AgentQL to scrape YouTube channel information and video data.

+## Summary of the Current Implementation:
+- AgentQL: This is the primary library being used to construct queries and scrape data from the YouTube channel.
+- Playwright: This library is used to control the browser and navigate to the YouTube channel page, allowing you to interact with the page and extract data.

 ## Features

 - Scrapes channel name and subscriber count